intentio-lang/intentio/test/README.md

 COMPILE arg0 [arg1...]
 ```

 Execute tested Intentio Compiler with given arguments.
-For single-file test cases this command, if not provided, this command is implicitly prepended, with test file as the single argument.
+For single-file test cases this command, if not provided, is implicitly prepended, with test file as the single argument.
 The compilation is expected to pass successfully, without warnings.

 ### `RUN`